Child abuse and neglect

 The 2006 UN Study on Violence against Children estimated that in South Asia every year between 41 and 88 million children witness violence at home – the highest regional total in the world.

 Furthermore, it was also evident from many research studies that any form of abusive behaviour may result in the physical or mental impairment of the child or even death.
 Small children are especially vulnerable to physical injury such as whiplash or shaken infant syndrome resulting from battering.
-Abused children, quite often are more likely to experience mental health issues such as generalized anxiety, depression, truancy, shame and guilt, or suicidal and homicidal thoughts or even to engage in criminal activity, promiscuity, and substance abuse.
+Abused children, quite often, are more likely to experience mental health issues such as generalized anxiety, depression, truancy, shame and guilt, or suicidal and homicidal thoughts, or even to engage in criminal activity, promiscuity, and substance abuse.

 Enhancement of capacities could play a vital role in understanding risks of children and to adopt a scientific, evidence based approach for preventing, or managing child abuse.